 Due to COVID-19, the physical installation at Oakland Cemetery has been postponed until Juneteenth 2021, and we will celebrate this year through virtual content.

-Remembrance as Resistance: Preserving Black Narratives honors recently discovered unmarked graves in the African American Grounds of Atlanta’s Oakland Cemetery.
-The project coincides with the Historic Oakland Foundation completing restoration of the African American Grounds and the cemetery’s 2020 Juneteenth celebration.
+Remembrance as Resistance: Preserving Black Narratives honors recently discovered unmarked graves in the African American Burial Grounds of Atlanta’s Oakland Cemetery.
+The project coincides with the Historic Oakland Foundation completing restoration of the African American Burial Grounds and the cemetery’s 2020 Juneteenth celebration.
 While the physical installation has been postponed to 2021, Flux Projects is proud to present a series of virtual programs and events for Juneteenth 2020.

 Remembrance as Resistance: Preserving Black Narratives celebrates the Ring Shout, a traditional African-American worship and gathering practice whose origins in West African ritual and ceremony predate slavery From its roots in West Africa, the Ring Shout was reborn during enslavement in the West in resistance to laws which prohibited those enslaved from gathering, except for worship, and forbid any form of cultural expression not in service to the enslavers, including drumming.
 These laws were imposed in an effort to systematically dismantle communication, and ultimately community.
 In response, those enslaved created Praise Houses—small usually wooden structures used for worship throughout the Southeast.
 As an act of resistance, congregants would gather in circle to stomp or shout (full body rhythmic movement) upon the wooden floors, ultimately creating a communal drum—secretly preserving their cultural rituals and collective prayers and traditions.
 These small hidden worship spaces were the first Black churches in the Western world.